MeritMap01/meritcode/README.md

 ### Contributing New Resume Templates

-Want to help expand meritApp's library of resume templates?
+Want to help expand meritcode's library of resume templates?
 Follow these steps:

 **1. Create New Template Files**